osresearch/ncube/instructions.md

   * `V` ← Integer overflow
   * `U` ← 0

-Description:
-  The Carry and source values are added to the destination and the result replaces the destination.

 Exceptions:
   * Integer overflow

 #### ADCD - ADD WITH CARRY DECIMAL
+The Carry and source value (treated as a two decimal value) are added to the destination (also considered as a two decimal value) and the result replaces the destination.
+No check for invalid BCD encoding is made.

 Opcode:
 ```
   81     ADCD       ADd with Carry Decimal